Blister in the Sun

 "Blister in the Sun" is a song by American rock band Violent Femmes, originally released on their 1983 self-titled debut album.
+It was later released as a promo single in 1997 after its inclusion in the film Grosse Pointe Blank.
+A live promo single was released in 1999 in promotion of the live album Viva Wisconsin.

 Background

 "Blister in the Sun" was written by Violent Femmes vocalist Gordon Gano.
 The drum lick was written by Victor DeLorenzo; the song was his first performance with the band.

 Gano originally wrote the song for a female vocalist.

 Lyrics

-The lyrics to "Blister in the Sun" reference drug use.
+The lyrics to "Blister in the Sun" refer to drug use.
 After the song was released, a misinterpretation arose that the lyrics were about masturbation.
 In a 2013 interview with The Village Voice, Gano said: